 New publishers: Advantages for Advertisers

 Retailers are increasingly referred to as New Publishers.
 They sell their inventory already as a publisher, and that sale is already available programmatically.
-Let's look at the benefits advertisers can get today by leveraging RMN in their campaigns.
+Let's look at the benefits of advertising in retail it's possible to get today by leveraging RMN in their campaigns.

 Live Commerce